elijahboston/trivia-app/README.md

 - **Storybook** integration
 - **Netlify** integration

+## Guidelines
+- **Components** should be self-contained and not connected to application state.
+- **Containers** wrap functional components that rely on application state.
+- **Pages** define the structure of each view and connect components to actions and app state.

 ## DevNotes
 - I'm transpiling TypeScript using Babel, this enables using libraries like `styled-jsx`.